SqueezyDough/orbit-ai/README.md

 Run (auto)compile sass file
 `npm run watch`

+The dist CSS is not in this repo.
+It will be compiled after site.scss is saved and you have `npm run watch` running.

 ### Browser-sync
 I've included browser sync in the gulp.js file.
 Browser-sync can do mulitple things.
 It can auto-refresh the page after save.
 It also has grid and outlining options via the dashboard.